-Although plug-in electric vehicle (PEV) sales have almost quadrupled between 2012 and 2017, their share of the market was still a modest one percent in 2017.
+Although plug-in electric vehicle (PEV) sales have tripled between 2014 and 2018, their share of the market stood at 1.2 percent in 2018 and is projected to be a modest 7.6 percent in 2026.
 Although being more environmentally benign in terms of greenhouse gas emission levels, the advantages offered by battery-powered vehicles are set off mainly by high initial costs and limitations regarding battery range, as the distance covered per trip by their internal combustion-propelled competitors continues to be unmatched.
 Notwithstanding the low market share, manufacturers are continuing to add new electric vehicle models into their range of vehicles offered.

-Tesla Inc., led by Elon Musk, continues to dominate the U.S. electric vehicle market with over 197,517 electric vehicles sold in 2018 alone.
-Tesla released their new Model 3 in 2017 in an effort to target more price-conscious EV consumers while attempting to alleviate investor concerns with somewhat disappointing sales of their luxury models, Model S and Model X. Throughout 2017, the company experienced significant production difficulties for the Model 3, which they are still trying to tackle.
-It appears that Musk will have to answer questions soon as investor concerns are rising over the new model's battery production difficulties.
+Tesla Inc., led by Elon Musk, continues to dominate the U.S. electric vehicle market with around 160,000 electric vehicles sold in the United States in 2019.
+Tesla released their new Model 3 in 2017 in an effort to target more price-conscious EV consumers while attempting to alleviate investor concerns with somewhat disappointing sales of their luxury models, Model S and Model X.